Leah Kirchmann

-Leah Kirchmann (born 30 June 1990) is a Canadian racing cyclist, who rides for National Cycling League team Denver Disruptors.
-She competed in the 2013 UCI women's road race in Florence.
+Leah Kirchmann (born 30 June 1990) is a Canadian racing cyclist.
+She competed for Team Canada at the Rio 2016, and Tokyo 2021 Olympic Games in the sport of road cycling.
+In 2017, she won the Team-Time-Trial World Championships with Team Sunweb in Bergen, Norway.
 At the 2014 Global Relay Canadian Road Championships, held in Lac-Mégantic, Quebec, she won the road race, time trial and the criterium, becoming the first woman to win all three titles in the same year.